boumba100/json-web-proofs/draft-jmiller-json-proof-algorithms.md

 ### Convert Message to Scalar

-The following describes how to convert a message value to a scalar:
+The following steps describe how to convert a message into a scalar:

 - Number: Number mod n
 - Boolean: if true: 1, else: 0